Paradoxxs/Gitbook/osint/Sources/Hunt for data.md

 Because of the amount of data that get uploaded everyday to public hacker forum.\
 Specially large combo list of data breaches from multiple sites.
 The question is always how much of it is just duplicated data.\
 The best way to sort this is to remove any duplicate files.

+In this section we will only be talking data dumps that public available information.
+Which is data that have been stolen from a system that have been released to the internet.

+These dump can contain: Username, Emails, password, and much more.

+The possession of this information and exercising the method described in this section be seen at illegal by some countries.
+What is most important is that you do not use the information to perform any illegal activities.

+One of the simplest way to identify if an email or domain have been part of any breaches is the use the [Have I been pwned](https://haveibeenpwned.com/) service.
+It will also tell you what breaches the credentials have been seen in.

 ## data usage